Job Search Masterclass Finding and Evaluating Opportunities

 Change Your Approach: From Waiting for Jobs to Watching the Market

 Most people think job alerts are an easy way to find work, but just setting them up and forgetting about them is bad for your career.
 If you search for general job titles, you are just collecting daily junk mail.
 By the time the alert reaches you, the hiring manager already has too many resumes to look through.
+According to Glassdoor, the average corporate job posting receives about 250 resumes—yet only 4 to 6 candidates ever get an interview call.
 You are in a numbers game that ended before you even started looking.

 This slow approach costs you more than just missing an interview—it stops you from earning more money over your career.
 To a company boss, an empty job is like money being wasted constantly.
 They don't want a huge stack of applications; they want someone to quickly fix the problem and stop the loss of work.
 If you aren't the first person to solve their issue, you are just extra work for a recruiter who probably stopped checking new applications after two days.